 The process of developing a national language involves four steps which are…

 Codification involves standardizing the language.
 This involves the development of grammar rules and dictionaries.
 American English was heavily influenced by Noah Webster and his work in developing dictionaries.
-Webster specifically wanted to develop a American dialect of English in order to unify the new country.
+Webster specifically wanted to develop an American dialect of English in order to unify the new country.

 Elaboration is the process of extending the language into new domains such as academics, medicine, or some other field.
 Many languages, pidgins, and or creoles, do not have ways of communicating highly abstract terms.
-In order to serve as an official language terms need to be developed to handle any form of communication.
+In order to serve as an official language, terms need to be developed to handle any form of communication.

 After developing a language in order for it to become the national language, steps must be taken to convince the people to use it.
-This is often done through a combination of propaganda and follow the leader.
+This is often done through a combination of propaganda and follows the leader.
 When government officials use the language locals often begin to follow.

 The use of a language by a nation has a complex process that involves several steps.
 Every country has some story behind the development of its language.
 This rarely does not happen by chance.